DanielJean007/RPI_LIRC_NodeJS-Project/README.md

 # RPI_LIRC_NodeJS-Project
 This project describes an assembly of a RPI device that records remote control commands in order to beam them back from a local hardware set up on a RPI.
+Optionally, the ISO file from my own RPI is given in this repo so the user can test my project.
+The username is `danieljean`.
+The passowrd is `193728123`

 This setup can be accessed from anywhere via an Internet enabled device.